PritamChakrabortyShuvo/Linux/09_Configure-NFS-Server.md

     sudo umount /mnt/nfs_share
 ```
 ### Step 5.
 Uninstall NFS Server and Client
-To clean up the NFS services from both the server and the client, we can uninstall the NFS packages.
+To clean up the NFS services from both the server and the client we can uninstall the NFS packages.
 #### On both server and client machines
 This step removes the NFS server and client packages from both systems.
 ```bash